The Darling Apron

 Pin the Recipe

-This cheesy sauerkraut casserole is made with ground beef and egg noodles baked in a simple sauce.
-This comfort food recipe is so easy, you don't even have to boil the noodles first!
+This sauerkraut casserole is made with ground beef, tangy sauerkraut, & egg noodles baked in a creamy sauce and topped with cheese.
+Best of all?
+You don't even have to boil the noodles first!
+It's the kind of comfort food hotdish that's hearty, easy, and family-approved.

 Wooden spoon scooping out hot dish.